Preschool

 Our play-based curriculum encourages independence, enhances social skills, and develops problem solving abilities.
 Experiential learning allows the children to become participants in the Jewish and secular holidays they learn about and the gardens they grow.

-We offer a 3 or 5 day program for our 2-3 year old class and 3-4 year-old class and 5 days for our 4-5 year-old (Pre-K) class.
+We offer a 3 or 5 day program for our 2 year old class and 5 days for our 3-5 year-old classes

 For more information contact: Debbie Howard, Preschool Director at (703) 425-1886 or preschool@olamtikvah.org.